 For now, I’m happy to just scrounge modest coupons for stuff I know I need, and search the grocery store fliers to find where that stuff happens to be on sale.
 If the store doubles coupons, all the better.

 Truth be told, my new hobby is bigger than coupons.
 I’m learning to maximize my hard-earned dollars.
 It is quite easy, after all, to plan meals based on what is on sale.
 To choose generic over brand-name.
-To take advantage of Publix’s buy-one-get-one free offers and weekly $5-off coupons.
-Kroger regularly discounts staple products, offering an additional discount if you purchase 10 other discounted items that day.
-Walgreens and CVS offer great discounts and buyer bonuses as well.
+To take advantage of buy-one-get-one free offers and weekly $5-off coupons. regularly discounts staple products, offering an additional discount if you purchase 10 other discounted items that day. and offer great discounts and buyer bonuses as well.

 My goal is to never, ever buy full price again.
 And this is a realistic goal, given the myriad of shopping options available in our community.
 Retailers want your business and they have come up with some amazing incentives to earn your loyalty.

 The secret is to stay informed.
 It takes a lot of time, but scouring the weekly fliers and buying based solely on discounts is worth it.
 On Sunday, I visited five local stores.
 Using store discounts and a few coupons, I saved about 32% at each location and spent $150.
 My pantry is stocked with at least six weeks’ worth of goods and I have enough toothpaste and toilet paper to last until at least the New Year.

 Now to find somewhere to store all this stuff.

 So why the new hobby?
 After all, I spent years buying gazillion-dollar-a-pound imported cheeses from Dean & Deluca, fresh bagels from Zabar’s, Copper River salmon in season from Alaska.
 Extravagance was easy and fun.